 About The Jewellery Boat® and me

-I design my own jewellery working in silver, copper, aluminium, vitreous enamel, gold and semi-precious stones.
-Since 2014, I have taught a wide variety of courses afloat and on dry land, encouraging people to explore their own creativity in the area of jewellery making.
+I design and make narrative mixed media jewellery.
+Since 2014, I have taught a wide variety of courses afloat and on dry land, encouraging people to explore their own creativity in jewellery, enamelling and glass.
 (You will find my current course details in the shop tab above.)

 I teach because it is my firm belief we all have creative potential.
 Creativity is a gift to be exercised as a life long journey of exploration and discovery.
-Using this gift is as important as any other, but some of us have had the ability to play and be creative dismissed (often when we were children) in favour "more important" life skills.
-Some of us need to rediscover our creative selves and my workshops aim to see this happen.
+Some of us have had the ability to play and be creative dismissed (often when we were children) in favour "more important" life skills and we need to rediscover our creative selves.
+My workshops aim to help this happen.

-I provide workshops to small groups at weekends at Rainbow Glass Studios in Stoke Newington N16 0JL.
+I provide courses to small groups at weekends at Rainbow Glass Studios in Stoke Newington London N16 0JL.

-I want you to come to my workshops and leave having found something new about yourself that seeds vision and self belief in your own creative potential.
+I want you to come to my workshops and find out something new about yourself that seeds vision and self-belief in your own creative potential.